Adjective for Class 3

 • What are Adjectives?

-A word used with a noun to describe or point out, the person, animal, place or thing, which the noun names is called an adjective.
+A word used with a noun to describe or point out, the person, animal, place or thing, is called an adjective.
 They help us know these nouns better by telling us about their traits.

 Highlighted words in the above examples are called adjectives.
 They help to describe the nouns and make sentences more precise and easy to understand.